I have an IQ of…

 As one short blog post by Derek Sivers pointed out,

 There are no smart people or stupid people, just people being smart or being stupid..
-I think the irony of me calling them stupid and sending this link was lost on them, ‘cos they banned me in the end.
+I think the irony of me calling them stupid and sending this link was lost on them.

 Similarly: Why Smart People Act So Stupid.